AmazingAmpharos/OoT-Randomizer/README.md

   * Small keys appear in small gold chests
 * Free Scarecrow's Song changes
   * Pulling out ocarina near a spot where Pierre can spawn will do so.
-* Bridge changes
+* Rainbow Bridge changes
-  * Stones added as bridge requirement
+  * Spiritual Stones added as bridge requirement
   * 100 Gold Skulltula tokens added as bridge requirement
 * Any location can now be excluded from being required
 * Various advanced tricks has been split into individual tricks to be selected